LZ497/News-Headline-Classification/README.md

 ### 3.4 Random Forest
 A random forest is an ensemble classifier that estimates based on the combination of different decision trees.
 Effectively, it fits a number of decision tree classifiers on various subsamples of the dataset.
 Also, each tree in the forest built on a random best subset of features.
 Finally, the act of enabling these trees gives us the best subset of features among all the random subsets of features.
 ### 3.5 Multinomial Navie Bayes
+Multinomial Naive Bayes algorithm is based on the Bayes theorem.
+It calculates the probability of each tag for a given sample and then gives the tag with the highest probability as output.
+The principle of it is each feature being classified is not related to any other feature.
+The presence or absence of a feature does not affect the presence or absence of the other feature.
 ## 4.Model Evaluation
 Accuracy, precision, recall and F1 score are used to evaluate the performance of four models.
 ## 5.Biggest Challenges